-neuro-dynamics has given a new insight and development.
-The first mathematical model of neurons was given by the differential equations of Hodgkin and Huxley (1952, cited in Lamberti & Rodríguez, 2007).
-After that, almost four decades pass- ed until the first rigorous mathematical proofs appeared, using the abstract methods of the theory of dynamical systems.
-They derived into new theoretical results on the dynamics of neural networks (Budelli et al., 1991, 1997, Budelli & Catsigeras, 1992, Coombes & Lord, 1997; Mirollo & Strogatz, 1990; Rieke et al., 1977).
-Later the general models of general impulsive controlled coupled oscillators raised, including the mathematical dynamics performs processes (for instance learning, memorizing, and associating sensory manifestations with memory) the structure and dynamics of the neural system and its mathematical models play a fundamental role.
-The precursory paper of Kohonen (1977) examined the associative memory from Neurophysiology and Psychology.
-Later, the related mathematical models were intensely studied (see Cooper, 1995, cited in Mizraji, 2010).
-More recently, those models and some of its consequent generalizations derived in new relevant conclusions on the associative memory process, its applications to Psychology and its philosophical implications (see for instance, Lansner, 2009; Mizraji, 2007, 2008).
-From the advances of the mathematical models of neural networks, the study of of neural systems as particular cases (Ishikevich, 2007; Timme et al., 2002).
-Also the algebraic and topological self-organization of neural networks was well described in many complex cases (Coombes 2007; Coombes & Laing, 2009; Mizraji, 2007).
+From the advances of the mathematical models of neural networks, the study of neuro-dynamics has given a new insight and development.
+The first mathematical model of neurons was given by the differential equations of Hodgkin and Huxley (1952, cited in Lamberti and Rodríguez 2007).
+After that, almost four decades passed until the first rigorous mathematical proofs appeared, using the abstract methods of the theory of dynamical systems.
+They derived into new theoretical results on the dynamics of neural networks (Mirollo and Strogatz 1990, Budelli et al. 1991 and 1997, Budelli and Catsigeras 1992, Rieke et al. 1997, Coombes and Lord 1997).
+Later the general models of general impulsive controlled coupled oscillators raised, including the mathematical dynamics of neural systems as particular cases.
+(Timme et al. 2002, Ishikevich 2007).
+Also the algebraic and topological self-organization of neural networks was well described in many complex cases.
+(Mizraji 2007, Coombes 2007, Coombes and Laing 2009).

 In the last decades many mathematical results about the dynamics of some particular neural subsystems found only periodic and stable behaviors, and so the temporal variation seemed to be simple.
-Nevertheless, some computer simulated and deductively proved results about non periodic, irregular and chaotic dynamics in neural networks appeared (Catsigeras, 2010; Feudel et al., 2000, Timme et al., 2002).
+Nevertheless, some computer simulated and deductively proved results about non periodic, irregular and chaotic dynamics in neural networks appeared (Feudel et al 2000, Timme et al. 2002, Catsigeras 2010).
 An apparent contradiction raises from the fact that some models of neural systems are non chaotic, stable and periodic, according to the classic mathematical proofs, but they appear irregular in computational experiments.
-This apparent contradiction was explained by Cessac (2008) the theoretical periods may be extremely large, out of the scale of time of the experimentation or of the life of the system.
+This apparent contradiction was explained by Cessac (2008): the theoretical periods may be extremely large, out of the scale of time of the experimentation or of the life of the system.
 So, even if they are not strictly chaotic according to the mathematical definition of chaos (which requires infinite time), the experimenter can observe only the irregular transitory behavior.
 This is called a virtual chaos.